Admissible online closed testing must employ e-values: Simulations

 \subsection{Which sequential e-values should we choose?}

 In this section, we compare the \texttt{SeqE-Guard} procedure when applied with the best versions of the proposed sequential e-values to derive recommendations for practice.
-We compare the \texttt{admissible online-simple} method, the boosted GRO e-value and the calibrated e-value with the calibrator defined in \eqref{eq:calibrator_duan}.
-For the calibrated method we chose the parameter $x=0.1$ and boosted the e-values as described in Example~\ref{example:calibrator}.
+More precisely, we compare the \texttt{admissible online-simple} method with the hedged GRO e-value.

 The results are depicted in Figure~\ref{fig:sim_best}.
-The procedures perform quite different in the various settings.
-When the signal is strong, the \texttt{SeqE-Guard} algorithm performs best with boosted GRO e-values, particularly, if the proportion of false hypotheses is small.
-However, if the signal is medium or weak, the \texttt{admissible online-simple} method clearly outperforms the \texttt{SeqE-Guard} with boosted GRO e-values.
-The calibrated e-values did not lead to the largest bound in any case.
-Hence, if we expect sparse but strong signal, applying \texttt{SeqE-Guard} with boosted GRO e-values is the best choice.
+The procedures perform quite differently in the various settings.
+When the proportion of false hypotheses is small, the \texttt{SeqE-Guard} algorithm performs best with hedged GRO e-values, particularly, if the signal is strong.
+However, if the proportion of false hypotheses is large, the \texttt{admissible online-simple} method clearly outperforms the \texttt{SeqE-Guard} with hedged GRO e-values.
+Hence, if we expect sparse but strong signal, applying \texttt{SeqE-Guard} with hedged GRO e-values is the best choice.
 In contrast, for dense but weak signals, the \texttt{admissible online-simple} method should be preferred.
-Another noticeable aspect is that the boosted GRO e-values always perform best at the beginning of the sequence and should therefore be used if (approximately) fewer than $100$ hypotheses are tested.